sigasi/sigasi_insights/content/sigasi_cli/_index.md

 ## Logging

-To get more output by adding any of the following flags.
+To turn on verbose output, use any of the following flags.

 | option            | description              |
 | ----------------- | ------------------------ |